huabawa/Jalpc/_posts/2017-08-30-AWS-Autotagging-&-AWS-Config-Required-Tags-Tutorial.md

 Then, go to your lambda function AutoTag-CFAutoTag-XXXXXXX and add the following lines in the following order.

 To save you time, copy and paste the following lambda code to your lamda function.
 Remember to enter your own accountID, access key id, and secret access key in the code.

+**WARNING: DELETE your account ID, access key id, and secret access key BEFORE you UPLOAD this code to the INTERNET!**

 ```python
 from __future__ import print_function